3vilM33pl3/buckets/README.md

 [![Crates.io](https://img.shields.io/crates/v/buckets)](https://crates.io/crates/buckets)

 ### Overview
+Working on my expectation enabled version control system Buckets.
 Buckets is a tool for game asset management.
 It version controls game assets and the process of moving an asset from one stage to another.
 Every stage is represented by a bucket which contains all the resources to create a game asset in that stage of the production pipeline.
 The workflow is represented by linking buckets together, so that the output of one bucket is the input of another bucket.

+You link the buckets by setting 'expectations', simple rules to indicate what a bucket wants from another bucket.
-To make sure everything is in the bucket to do the work for that stage you can set 'expectations', simple rules to check if everything is correct.
-Once you finish your work in a bucket you can finalize it, which will automatically move the output of that bucket to the next bucket in the workflow.
+Once you finish your work in a bucket you can finalize it, which will automatically satisfy all expectations and move the expected output of a bucket to the next bucket in the workflow.

 ### Example
 Let's say you want to create a 3D model for a game.
 The model needs concept art and textures.